dapr/docs/daprdocs/content/en/operations/troubleshooting/api-logs-troubleshooting.md

   dapr.io/api-log-level: "debug"
 ```

-### Viewing Logs on Kubernetes
+### Viewing API logs on Kubernetes

-Dapr logs are written to stdout and stderr.
-This section will guide you on how to view API logs on Kubernetes.
+Dapr API logs are written to stdout and stderr and you can view API logs on Kubernetes.

 See the kubernetes API logs by executing the below command.